Typical differentiability within an exceptionally small set: Introduction.

-Merlo's result and the notion of a typical Lipschitz mapping require further explanation.
-In what follows we consider for a compact metric space $K$ the space $\lip_{1}(K,\R^{l})$ of Lipschitz mappings $f\colon K\to\R^{l}$ with $\lip(f)\leq 1$.
+An even more hostile class of sets for differentiability could be loosely defined as those sets in which not just `some', but rather `many' Lipschitz functions fail to have points of differentiability.
+In the 1990's, Preiss and Ti\v ser~\cite{preiss_tiser94} characterised those analytic subsets of the interval $[0,1]$ in which the typical Lipschitz function $[0,1]\to\R$ has no points of differentiability.
+Very recently, the author and Maleva~\cite{dymond_maleva2019dichotomy} generalised this result to spaces of Lipschitz functions $[0,1]^{d}\to\R$ for all Euclidean dimensions $d\geq 1$.
+We discuss these works in more detail shortly, but first, let us make precise, what is meant by a typical Lipschitz function: In what follows we consider for a compact metric space $K$ the space $\lip_{1}(K,\R^{l})$ of Lipschitz mappings $f\colon K\to\R^{l}$ with $\lip(f)\leq 1$.
 When $l=1$, as it will be for almost all of this work, we shorten the notation to $\lip_{1}(K)$.
 We view $\lip_{1}(K,\R^{l})$ as a complete metric space equipped with the supremum metric

 The word typical is used in this paper in the sense of the Baire Category Theorem.
-Thus, we say that typical functions in $\lip_{1}(K)$ have a certain property if the set of those functions having that property is a residual subset of $\lip_{1}(K)$.
+Thus, we say that typical functions (or the typical function) in $\lip_{1}(K)$ have (has) a certain property if the set of those functions having that property is a residual subset of $\lip_{1}(K)$.